CondeNast/gtm-docs/third-party-ecommerce-membership.md

 Compared with editorial sites owned by Condé Nast, third parties present almost the opposite scenario.

 Third party websites by nature are all different, and additionally the vendors that operate them may run their own cookie management platforms.
-The differences do not end there, though - Condé's relationship with vendors is also different in every case.
-Some vendors can react to change requests quickly, others want more time and wish to charge project management fees and development time for even small changes and often won't commit to deadlines.
+Condé's relationship with vendors is also different in every case: some vendors can react to change requests quickly, while others want more time and also wish to charge project management and development fees even for small changes.
 Obviously, every vendor is a fresh start and so there is little in the way of scalability.

 In some reported cases vendors have refused to run any code that Condé supplies - it is after all their product and their website, so this is partially understandable at least.
 Such vendors are clearly out of scope.

-It is also worth noting that within third party vendors there is not always working knowledge of GTM, therefore a requirement to run and interact with GTM can include extra time for the vendor to learn and understand GTM.
-This is also not in the vendor's
-interests: from its point of view, it wants to throw tags in pages as quickly as possible and move on.
+It is also worth noting that within third party vendors there is not always working knowledge of GTM, therefore a requirement to run and interact with GTM can include extra time for the vendor to learn and understand GTM itself.
+Understanding GTM is generally not in the vendor's interests: from its point of view, it wants to throw tags in pages as quickly as possible and move on.

-Given the differences in first and third party sites, and Condé's desire to run GTM on third party sites, it appears that the ideal secenario is:
+With respect to the differences in first and third party sites, and Condé's desire to run GTM on third party sites, it appears that an ideal secenario would be:

 * Third parties do not have to learn GTM
 * Third parties have to do as little as possible to integrate